ArunTSA007/ArunTSA007/README.md

 # 💫 About Me:
-I'm student 👨🏻‍🎓<br>V V College of Engineering 🏫
+Student 👨🏻‍🎓<br>V V College of Engineering 🏫

 ## 🌐 Socials: